Estimated reading time: 10 minutes

 A Path Toward Healing

-Trauma, whether from a single event or a lifetime of smaller wounds, can leave a lasting impact on both the mind and body.
+Trauma, whether from a single event, a lifetime of smaller wounds, or inherited from past generations, can leave a lasting impact on both the mind and body.
 The good news is that there is hope for recovery, with treatments like EMDR offering powerful solutions.

-By recognizing trauma’s effects, learning about treatments, and seeking professional guidance, you or someone you care about can move toward healing and a more fulfilling life.
+By recognising trauma’s effects, learning about treatments, and seeking professional guidance, you or someone you care about can move toward healing and a more fulfilling life.